 - If you are considering a cat, first ‘borrow’ the cat or foster on a trial to see whether this cat triggers your allergies, bearing in mind you may have delayed allergies rather than an immediate reaction.
 You can do a similar thing by rubbing a towel on the cat in question, then having the allergy sufferer hold and breathe in the allergens on the towel.
 Some people have worsening of asthma symptoms due to living with a cat and this can take a few weeks to occur, so give the trial a month just in case if asthma is the issue.
 Of course you don’t want to do this test if you know the person has a severe cat allergy!

-- Consider regular bathing of the cat to reduce allergens on the coat, such as with Aloveen shampoo.
+- Consider regular bathing of the cat to reduce allergens on the coat, with shampoos like Aloveen.
 You can also rub the cat down with a damp towel on a daily basis.
 The allergen levels are much higher around the face, so pay particular attention to this area.

 - Brush your cat daily to remove excess hair and dander.
 Ideally this should be done by the non-allergic person in the household.